 However, even that’s an “if.”
 So many unknowns remain, a lot is still in flux, and things change on a weekly basis.
 It’s still possible that things will worsen, or the Olympics won’t occur as planned.
 It’s also possible that Japan further accelerates these plans and moves forward the trial entry date for arrivals from select countries.

-As such, we recommend Americans, Canadians, and Europeans take a conservative approach when choosing dates for your nex trip to Japan.
-If you’re aiming for sakura season (late March to early April 2021 in most popular spots), that might be a bit overzealous.
-Instead, consider late April or even early May 2021.
+As such, we recommend Americans, Canadians, and Europeans take a conservative approach when choosing dates for your next trip to Japan.
+If you’re aiming for sakura season (late March to early April 2021 in most popular spots), that’s definitely overzealous.
+Our recommendation at this point is the beginning of May 2021 at the absolute earliest.
 (Avoid Golden Week, which is April 29 to May 5, 2021.)

-There’s nothing to say Japan will reopen by those dates, but it’s a safer bet than sakura season.
+A better option would be planning for fall foliage season in late November 2021–our favorite time of year in Japan!
+There’s nothing to say Japan will reopen even by those dates, but it’s a safer bet than sakura season.
 Either way, we’ll keep watching the news and keep you posted if/when there are further developments about Japan reopening and allowing entry to travelers from the United States, Canada, Europe, and beyond!

 If you’re planning a trip to the Japan, check out our other posts about Japan for ideas on other things to do!
 We also recommend consulting our Ultimate Guide to Kyoto and Ultimate Guide to Tokyo to plan.